mhl5k/binanceCheck/readme.md

 with other analyzing tools.

-It shows the growth of your currencies, for example when you are using Binance Earn or Trading them.
+It shows the growth of your currencies, for example when you are using Binance Earn or trading them.

 When calculating the BTC total price, the pair price of Crypto/BTC or BTC/crypto is checked.
 Whenever there is no BTC